LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
+* '...play ch 1st' plays the station with key=1, not the first entry.
-* '... date show' shows +-offset for a negative offset and lack a zero.
+* '...date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.
 * '...info notifies' closes after receiving an event, but the socket should remain open.
 * '...play stream URI' produces a lot of UPnP error, although it should work.
+* '...eq bass/treb x' does not interact with the radio IR remote.
+That is not an issue of the script.
+The radio itself does not write the value into custom paramX.
 * (fixed temporary)'...info net' converts the SSID array not correct to a string in some shells.
 * It is too slow.
 * No manual available at the moment.